sama305/ngame-solution/README.md

 ## Description
 Welcome to the number game where you need to guess a random generated number.
 The generated number range is **1 to 1024** and a player has a max number of **10 tries**.
+You can play the game as a prompt player.

 ## Task
-Your task is to "hack" the game by writing a BotPlayer that always beets the game.
+Your task is to "hack" the game by writing a BotPlayer that always beats the game.

 The game logic is split into 5 files:
 - `game.ts` - Encapsulate the game logic